millkyx/AI-Powered-Tic-Tac-Toe/README.md

-# Ultimate Tic-Tac-Toe
+# AI-Powered Tic-Tac-Toe

-A modern implementation of the classic Tic-Tac-Toe game with advanced AI opponent and engine analysis.
+A modern implementation of the classic Tic-Tac-Toe game with an advanced AI opponent and real-time move analysis engine.

 ## Features